jessdriscoll/jessdriscoll.github.io/_posts/2021/2021-08-05-next-actions.md

 [This post was first written for my newsletter.
 Follow the link to subscribe.](https://tinyletter.com/jessdriscoll)

 I’ve been thinking a lot about you and this newsletter, even if I haven't been writing it.
 I should say sending it.
-I have a few drafts on the go: one about how I just finished a M*A*S*H rewatch (got to the end of season 11, then started all over again from season 4).
+I have a few drafts on the go: one about how I just finished a MASH rewatch (got to the end of season 11, then started all over again from season 4).
 Another one about my adventures on LEX the dating app.

 Every time I read something, watch something, play something, I want to write about it, and I’m realising I no longer have a place to do that.
 Yes, I could revive my dormant blog.
 Yes, I could get back on Twitter.
 Or go all the way back to Tumblr?